-After you configure your study, add necessary data sources, and program the surveys and cognitive tasks, you are ready to enroll participants and collect data.
-In this section, we discuss items that you should check before enrolling participants and things you need to keep in mind while in the field.
+After you've configured your study, added the necessary data sources, and programmed the Surveys and Matrix Reasoning tests, you are ready to enroll participants and collect data.
+In this section, we'll cover the important checks before enrolling participants and provide some tips for field deployment.

 Ethica provides countless features, each having a high level of flexibility, and you need to make sure the configuration you have set is exactly what you intended.
 So it's very important that after you finish designing your study in Ethica and before the field deployment, you test the study to ensure all components behave as expected.

-As a rule of thumb, you should test the following aspects of the study prior to the field deployment:
+As a rule of thumb, you should test the following aspects of the study before the field deployment:

-- Have you included all data sources you need for the study? or there are some missing/extra?
-Also, how does the data collected from each data source look like?
+- Have you included all the data sources you need for the study?
+Are there any missing or extra data sources?
+Also, what does the data collected from each data source look like?